How to train your dog to respect you

 Establish a routine.
 Dogs thrive on predictability.
 Set a schedule for feeding, walks, and playtime.
 This structure helps them know what to expect and reduces anxiety.
 My pup knows that breakfast comes at 8 AM and that we walk right after.
 This consistency has made him more relaxed and responsive.

-See also How old is too late to train a dog
+See also How to train a service dog for anxiety and ptsd

 Redirect unwanted behaviours by providing alternatives.
 If your pet likes to chew furniture, offer designated chew toys.
 When my dog started nibbling on my shoes, I gave him a sturdy toy instead.
 It took a bit of time, but eventually, he preferred the toy over my footwear.